Journeys on this Train

 Its 1920s-vintage Art Deco cars, sparkling in their navy and gold livery and snowy white roof, take your breath away.
 True, authenticity comes at a price.
 The cars are coal-heated.
 There is no air conditioning (windows open to the fresh air).
 Toilets are down the hall.
 There are no showers.

 But on board, we feel, these negatives melt away.
 "Those weren't problems at all," said Douglas Kopecky, a Society of IRT traveler who took the 2010 Paris to Istanbul journey.
-The high level of service, the five-star level of the food and wine and the thrill of traveling in a dazzling, rolling work of art envelope one in a giddy, joyful aura.
+The high level of service, the five-star level of the food and wine and the thrill of traveling in a dazzling, rolling work of art envelop one in a giddy, joyful aura.

 The train's mystique is such that its image is constantly in demand to portray elegance, beauty, sophistication and romance.
 Click here to see its stylized image, as seen through the eyes of French perfume and beauty product icon Chanel.